Constantine VII, 913-959, replaces Romanus I. A Byzantine story illustrated by Byzantine copper coins.

 944) The other two sons of Romanus, left out of the will, revoted and overthrew him, sending him to a monestary.

-944) Constantine VII and the populace immediately overthrew them, sending them to a monestary too, which made Constantine VII sole ruler.
+944) Constantine VII and the populace immediately (in one month) overthrew them, sending them to a monestary too, which made Constantine VII sole ruler.
 New coins are overstruck (Coin) on coins of Romanus (Coin).

 950) Constantine VII issued coins with his own son, Romanus II, as co-ruler (Coin).